 Rackham has a designated Graduate Parent Advocate to assist graduate students with children with locating resources, interpreting policies, and resolving disputes.
-For more information, e-mail Graduate Student Success.
+For more information, email Graduate Student Engagement.

-The University of Michigan offers housing for graduate students, students with families, and faculty and staff members.
+The University of Michigan offers housing for graduate students and students with families.
 This website provides information on the Northwood Community Apartments and Townhouses, a vibrant community that houses hundreds of families and graduate students on North Campus.

 Sponsored by the University of Michigan Health System, this website provides resources on child development and behavior.
 There are links to agencies and organizations, support groups, informational reports and tools, and a guide to Internet resources.